-M&IS can be a difficult subject to master in a single semester or session.
+Systems analysis is a difficult subject to master in a single semester or session.
 Reading assigned materials prior to lectures will help increase your mastery of associated theory and practices.

 Here are a few of my favorite places to help you with this material.